Winter Harvest Bowl

 - Layer quinoa, beans, and warm roasted squash.

-- Add beets, apple, dried fruit, herbs, and pumpkin seeds.
+- Add beets, apple, dried fruit, herbs, and seeds.

 - Drizzle with dressing and toss gently — just enough to bring it together.